AndresRTejedor/Mold/docs/source/index.md

 # Mold

-Lammps Package for Mold calculations MOLD
+Lammps Package for Mold calculations: MOLD

-The package contains a square-like well potential between fluid and frozen mold, and examples to calculate the Surface Free Energy using Mold Integration and the Nucleation Rate using Lattice Mold.
+The package contains a square-like well potential between the fluid and a frozen mold, and examples to calculate the interfacial free energy using the Mold Integration technique (Example 1), and the nucleation rate through the Lattice Mold method (Example 2).

 ```{eval-rst}